Skip to main content

 • Install a wood-burning appliance or hearth stove

 For accessory buildings under 10 square metres, or for a swimming pool, Chilliwack requires a siting permit rather than a full building permit.
-It’s a simpler process, but it’s still required — confirm with the Building Division before assuming anything is exempt.
+It’s a simpler process, but it’s still required.
+Check with the Building Division before assuming anything is exempt.

 If you’re unsure whether your project needs a permit, the safest move is to call the City’s Development and Regulatory Services Department at 604-793-2905 before you start.
 They’d rather answer a question upfront than deal with unpermitted work later.